ace-wg/ace-oscore-gm-admin/draft-ietf-ace-oscore-gm-admin.md

 ## Version -05 to -06 ## {#sec-05-06}

-* Use and extend the same AIF specific data model AIF-OSCORE-GROUPCOMM defined in {{I-D.ietf-ace-key-groupcomm-oscore}}.
+* Use and extend the same AIF data model AIF-OSCORE-GROUPCOMM defined in {{I-D.ietf-ace-key-groupcomm-oscore}}.

-* Revised Client-AS interaction, based on the used AIF specific data model.
+* Revised Client-AS interaction, based on the used AIF data model.

 * Categorized operations at the Group Manager as required and optional to support.